-The first step to preventing and controlling crabgrass is to understand how crabgrass works and when crabgrass grows.
+The first step to preventing and controlling crabgrass in your Nashville lawn is to understand how crabgrass works and when crabgrass grows.
 Between late summer and early fall, each crabgrass plant produces thousands of seeds.
 The first frost of the year quickly kills the plants; however the seeds remain dormant through the winter.
 When the ground warms in the spring, the seeds begin to grow into the unruly plants—and the cycle begins again.
 The key to controlling crabgrass is ensuring the seeds can’t germinate and produce more plants.
 There are many ways that you can do this, but the main things to remember when it comes to crabgrass are:

 - Kill the plant before it comes up with a pre-emergent herbicide